 Grants to Green is a partnership between The Community Foundation providing grantmaking expertise and nonprofit community knowledge and Southface providing expertise on sustainability.
 All partners contribute to nonprofit education, events, monitoring and evaluation.

-To include a broad perspective in this work, Grants to Green has created an Advisory Committee of members including representatives from academia, community development corporations, donors, foundations, nonprofits, real estate specialists and related corporate entities.
-The committee provides consultation, input and perspective on the Grants to Green progress.
+Grants to Green is governed by an Advisory Committee that includes representatives from academia, community development corporations, donors, foundations, nonprofits, real estate specialists and related corporate entities.
+The committee provides consultation, input and perspective on the Grants to Green program.

 - Barry Berlin, Managing Director, Atlantic Trust Private Wealth Management